Autonomous Vehicles: The Future of Self-Driving Cars

 The Rapid Growth and Adoption of Autonomous Vehicles

-Understanding the Potential of Self-Driving Technology
+Understanding the Potential of Autonomous Vehicle Technology

 Autonomous vehicles (AVs) hold the potential to transform transportation by offering safer roads, cleaner urban environments, and increased accessibility.